By Clàudia Martínez, on 5 April 2023

 Your LinkedIn engagement rate can be calculated by dividing post interactions by your total number of followers or by the number of post impressions.
 The latest statistics show that a good LinkedIn engagement rate is around 2%.

 What Is a Good Twitter Engagement Rate?

-To find your Twitter engagement rate per tweet:
+To find your Twitter engagement rate per tweet do the following:

 - Add up all likes, comments, and retweets